 Vermilion began a partnership with the Calgary Zoo for the 2014/2015 school year, providing a donation to support the Vermilion Energy Empty Backpack Program.
 Through this program we are helping to ensure that learning opportunities which are so vital to a well-rounded education and critical to our future are available to all Calgary's school children, regardless of financial or family circumstance.

-In 2017 the Calgary Zoo was able to offer 28 programs to 17 schools, impacting 572 students and 145 teachers.
-In addition to our financial support, we are proud to bring our people power to our partnerships as well.
-In October 2017, our HR team helped the Calgary Zoo package up browse, supporting 2 months’ worth of winter feed for animals like the gorillas, hippos and lemurs.
+In 2019 the Calgary Zoo was able to offer programs to 15 schools, impacting 585 students and 123 teachers.
+In addition to our financial support, we bring our people power to our partnerships as well.
+In March 2019, our HR team helped the Calgary Zoo move the substrate from area of the panda exhibit to another.

 Every day, STARS takes care of some of the sickest and most critically-injured patients in Western Canada.
 This translates to thousands of people every year who rely on STARS to get them to hospitals safely, where they can access the advanced care they need.
 STARS is already an operational partner for CBU, as their dispatch centre manages our Emergency Call Centre.